Don’t tidy your garden

 Creating wildlife habitat in your garden

-How to create wildlife habitat with waste wood in your garden
+How to create wildlife habitat from waste wood in your garden.
+Learn why this is important and how it benefits you and your plants

 Late winter is an opportunity to get out in the garden (when it’s not raining) and do some pruning of trees, before the sap starts to rise in spring.
 But what to do with the woody waste you’ve now made?
 It can be tempting to take it to the tip or throw it in your garden waste bin but don’t, it can be used in the garden.